-In honor of my best friend, Rowan Meredith, I am climbing Everest in 2024 in her memory.
+In honor of my best friend, Rowan Meredith, I am climbing Everest in her memory.
 In congruence with my climb, I am raising money to send kids to camp, so they can have the opportunity we had to grow confidence in themselves, build lasting friendships, and create memories to last a lifetime.

 In 1989 the John Austin Cheley Foundation was launched by friends of John Austin (Jack) Cheley to honor his legacy and help fulfill his dream of making the summer camp experience available to kids whose families could not otherwise afford it.
 Founded to honor the vision of Jack Cheley and the dream that sparked A THOUSAND SUMMERS, the Foundation has sent over 1,400 kids to camp all across the country.

-It currently costs nearly $5,000 to send a child to camp for a month-long term.
+It currently costs $5,000 to send a child to camp for a month-long term.
 With such a heavy price tag, it is difficult for camps to offer the experience to kids from various backgrounds.
 Through the John Austin Cheley Foundation, my goal is to send at least ten kids to camp, which would be a total of $50,000.
 Whether I successfully summit Everest or not, 100% of the money raised through my Climbing for Campers campaign will go directly to the John Austin Cheley Foundation, and my climbing costs will be entirely self-funded.
 However, due to the expensive nature of climbing Everest, any seperate donations to my climbing fund are most welcome and appreciated.
 To contribute to my Climbing for Campers Campaign, click the link the image below to my GoFundMe.
 For personal climbing donations venmo me at @highelevationadventure.